apace100/origins-docs/docs/bientity_actions/set_in_love.md

 ---
-title: Set In Love (Bi-Entity Action)
+title: Set In Love (Bi-entity Action)
 date: 2021-10-07
 ---
 # Set In Love